maxgio92/notes/content/notes/program-execution-environment.md

 ---
-Title: The memory stack and the BP, SP, PC pointer registers
+Title: The program execution environment
 ---

-## The program counter, the stack pointer, and the base pointer
+## The program counter (PC), the stack pointer (SP), and the base pointer (BP) processor registers

 The program counter (PC)/instruction pointer (IP) is a register that points to code, that is, the instruction that will be executed next.
 It always points to somewhere in the code.